Phobos 1: Subsequent investigation

 After the incident at Yevpatoria, an investigation was immediately ordered to determine who was responsible for the failure.
 Nevertheless, disciplinary action was postponed until the completion of the Phobos 2 mission.
 This was to prevent the demoralization of the Phobos 2 team.
 Any penalization of the Phobos 1 team would create anxiety among the Phobos 2 team and reduce the chances of mission success.
 This postponement of punitive measures was urged by IKI director Roald Sagdeev.
 He quoted the former secret-service chief under Stalin, Lavrenti Beria, who said, "Let's make them work for now.
 We can shoot them all later."
 The investigation concluded with the dismissal of the ground control commander at Yevpatoria and the acknowledgement that the computer system was poorly designed.

 Results

 The probe observed the Sun in both X-rays (0.5–2.5 nm) and extreme ultraviolet (17–18 nm).
 On 27 August a solar flare was observed.

 Legacy

 Phobos 1 failed before it could achieve its main scientific objectives, and while the Phobos program as a whole can be considered a failure, the probes discovered previously unknown information concerning Mars and Phobos during their lengthy orbital flights.
 In 1988, less was known about Mars and its satellites than the more distant gas giants.

+In 2026, a non-peer-reviewed preprint hypothesised that the near-Earth asteroid 1998 KY_{26} could possibly be the same object as Phobos 1.
+However, the authors stated that their research did not unequivocally identify 1998 KY_{26} as being identical to Phobos 1, and the asteroid is still assumed to be a natural body by the scientific community.